fenago/kubernetes-course/md/Lab_7.md

-This chapter introduces the concept of Kubernetes controllers and explains how to use them to create replicated Deployments.
+This lab introduces the concept of Kubernetes controllers and explains how to use them to create replicated Deployments.
 We will describe the use of different types of controllers, such as ReplicaSets, Deployments, DaemonSets, StatefulSets, and Jobs.
 You will learn how to